When you purchase through links on our site, we may earn a commission. Here’s how it works.

-In 2016, 399,225 complaints were filed with the FTC about identity theft.
-That’s equivalent to about half the population of South Dakota having their identities stolen.
+In 2021, 5.7 million reports were filed with the FTC about identity theft.
+That’s equivalent to the entire state of Colorado having their identities stolen.
 And that’s only complaints, aka, people who decided to contact the FTC about identity theft issues.

-We asked our community for identity theft case examples, and unfortunately, we got plenty in return.
-Below are some recent identity theft cases from real people.
+We asked our community for identity theft case examples.
+Unfortunately, we got plenty of horrifying stories in return.
+Below are some recent identity theft stories from real people.

 So it occurred to me that, given the short amount of time between incidents, I could cross-reference my two credit card statements and see if there was a common merchant.
 There indeed was – a local sandwich shop.
 I called them and told them to check out their terminal.
 The manager wasn’t very helpful but maybe it helped identify the issue and prevent other people from getting scammed.
 At any rate, since then my cards have occasionally been compromised.

-There’s two things I’ve done that seem to have reduced the incidents, or at least the time it takes to get going again with the fresh card: 1) Use Paypal whenever possible to pay online, then if my card number changes, I only have to update it in one place; 2) Add an RFID blocker to your wallet, or purchase an RFID wallet to keep your card in (if successful, prevents scanners from being able to read your card remotely). – Alex S., Winston-Salem, NC
+There’s two things I’ve done that seem to have reduced the incidents, or at least the time it takes to get going again with the fresh card: 1) Use Paypal whenever possible to pay online, then if my card number changes, I only have to update it in one place; 2) Add an RFID blocker to your wallet, or purchase an RFID wallet to keep your card in (if successful, prevents scanners from being able to read your card remotely).”– Alex S., Safe Smart Living

 If you want to hear some more identity theft stories, check out this Buzzfeed video.